lichkitsch/campaigns/README.md

 When the player gains a level they add 1 point to any one trait (max +5).

 ## Heart Points
 Characters, along with most obstacles, have a resource called **heart points (HP)** that represents their overall integrity.
 On a positive outcome against an obstacle with HP, the player rolls their **damage dice** to reduce it.
 Obstacles with zero HP are no longer a threat.
-On a negative outcome the player takes damage and if their HP reaches zero they suffer a major narrative setback.
+On a negative outcome the player takes damage and if their HP reaches zero they suffer a major narrative setback such as permanent injuries, lost or broken equipment, or even death (if allowed by the player).
 Death, however, must be unanimous.

 Characters start with 10 max HP at level 1.
 The player may restore lost HP using their damage dice after 2 hours of rest in a safe place.
 When the player levels up, they increase their max HP by rolling their new damage dice: